Weaver, soapmaker, goat farmer, gardener at

 Delectable Hills Farm.

-Delectable Hills Farm is a small mountain farm in Bedford County Virginia.
+Delectable Hills Farm is a small farm in the Blue Ridge Mountains of Virginia.

-My heritage is from Scotland and my ancestors were involved in traditional fiber crafts.
+For 30 years I have been a traditional handweaver.
+My Scottish ancestors were involved in traditional fiber crafts.

-All of my products are created solely on hand looms using natural fibers of cotton, linen or wool, using traditional and historic weaving drafts.
+Each of my textiles are created solely on hand looms using natural fibers of cotton, linen or wool, and woven in historic weaving drafts.

-I have been weaving for over 30 years and enjoy doing weaving demos at fairs and historical re-enactments.
+I enjoy doing weaving demos at fairs and historical re-enactments.

-Delectable Hills Farm is home to our herd of registered Toggenburg Dairy Goats.
+Delectable Hills Farm is also home to our herd of registered Toggenburg Dairy Goats.

 We raise our goats for milk and breeding stock and often have kids to sell in spring.